sceelix/Sceelix/Website/docs/04-Graph Concepts/07-Attributes.md

 Different entities have different sets of properties, depending on their nature.
 Paths have length (the sum of all lengths of all edges), but no volume nor area, unlike meshes do.

-A property does not need to be a number, it can be of other types as well, like those of [parameters](Parameters#types).
+A property does not need to be a number, it can be of other types as well - the same as those of [parameters](Parameters#types).

 You can consult the list of available properties of a generated entity in the Data Explorer.